ubiquity/ubiquibot/README.md

 `assistive-pricing` to create a new pricing label if it doesn't exist.
 Can be `true` or `false`.

-`disable-analytics` can be `true` or `false` that disables or enables weekly analytics collection by Ubiquity.
+`disableAnalytics` can be `true` or `false` that disables or enables weekly analytics collection by Ubiquity.

-`payment-permit-max-price` sets the max amount for automatic payout of bounties when the issue is closed.
+`paymentPermitMaxPrice` sets the max amount for automatic payout of bounties when the issue is closed.

-`comment-incentives` can be `true` or `false` that enable or disable comment incentives.
+`commentIncentives` can be `true` or `false` that enable or disable comment incentives.
 These are payments generated for comments in the issue by contributors, excluding the assignee.

-`issue-creator-multiplier` is a number that defines a base multiplier for calculating incentive for the creator of the issue.
+`issueCreatorMultiplier` is a number that defines a base multiplier for calculating incentive for the creator of the issue.

 `comment-element-pricing` defines how much is a part of the comment worth.
 For example `text: 0.1` means that any text in the comment will add 0.1